 Here is a video of us driving from Arenal to San Jose via San Ramon.
 I included all of the turns and clips of most of the towns.

-Even though the roads are paved, it is recommended not to drive from San Jose to Arenal late at night because it gets very curvy and the signs are very difficult to see in the dark.
-Even if you have a GPS or Waze, it is recommended not to if it is raining.
+Even though the roads are paved, it is recommended not to drive from San Jose to La Fortuna late at night because it gets very curvy and the signs are very difficult to see in the dark.
+Even if you have a GPS or Waze, it is recommended not to as there is a section of this road that gets extremely foggy and can be rainy.
 There are a couple points during this route where there is nothing around so you don’t want to be stuck in the middle of nowhere in case something happens.